 To try out the filter on your smartphone, connect your smartphone to the laptop with the help of a USB cable.
 On your smartphone go to Spark AR player.
-On your laptop, click on a test to device placed at the extreme left of your asset panel.
+On your laptop, click on a test to a device placed at the extreme left of your asset panel.
 Here, you will be notified of your device getting connected.
 Click on the preview on Spark AR player and then on send.
 Accept it on your smartphone and whoa!
 You can have fun with your filter.

 (ii) On the Instagram app:

 If you want to test on your Instagram or Facebook, click on send to app.
-Here, you have two option, you can send on Instagram and Facebook.
+Here, you have two options, you can send on Instagram and Facebook.
 Click on send on whichever account you want to view.
 You will have a notification on your account from the Spark AR hub.
 Click on that notification in your app and you can try your filter.
 Note: You cannot share your filter until you publish it.
 So, to publish follow bellow given steps:

 · Publish your filter:

 If you are a creator or you want your friends to have fun with the filter you need to publish it.
-To publish the filter you have to submit it to spark AR hub.
+To publish the filter you have to submit it to the spark AR hub.
 Check your file size before publishing it.
 If your file exceeds more than 4MB for Instagram and over 10 MB for Facebook, then you need to compress it.
 Your file will be auto-checked for size.
 Here you need to send an icon as well as a sample video of your filter.
 You can create an icon using any photoshop app.
 Fill in the necessary details and submit your filter.
 It takes 2 to 3 working days to get approved.

 Here, in this Spark AR tutorial, we used Face Track and Face mesh as it is used in most of the filters.
 Accordingly, you can create any kind of filter and have fun.
 Augmented Reality has revolutionized the way you see and the way we work.
-A lot of features are yet to roll out which aims to make disruptive changes.
-Hope, the Spark AR Tutorial article was helpful to you.
+A lot of features are yet to roll out which aim to make disruptive changes.
+I Hope, the Spark AR Tutorial article was helpful to you.
 Would love to know your view!